Deformative Magnetic Marked Length Spectrum Rigidity: Proof of Theorem

 \section{Proof of Theorem \ref{thm:magGK}}

-We start by proving the existence of the smooth conjugacies discussed in Lemma \ref{lem:smoothconjugacies}.
+We start by proving the existence of the smooth family of smooth conjugacies.

-\begin{proof}[Proof of Lemma \ref{lem:smoothconjugacies}] Using Theorem A.1 in \cite{LMM}, there exists a smooth family of orbit equivalences between the flows such that the lengths of corresponding closed orbits are the same.
-The proof of Theorem 19.2.9 in \cite{KH} tells us that we can upgrade each orbit equivalence to a $C^0$-conjugacy, and Theorem 2.2 in \cite{LMM} tells us that we can do this in such a way so that the family is smooth.
-Finally, Theorem 1.2 in \cite{gogolevhertz} tells us that the conjugating homeomorphisms are actually smooth. \end{proof}
+\begin{proof}[Proof of Lemma \ref{lem:smoothconjugacies}] Using \cite[Theorem A.1]{LMM}, there exists a smooth family of orbit equivalences between the flows such that the lengths of corresponding closed orbits are the same.
+We use \cite[Theorem 6.3.9]{FH} and \cite[Theorem 2.2]{LMM} to upgrade each orbit equivalence to a $C^0$-conjugacy in such a way so that the family remains smooth.
+Finally, we use \cite[Theorem 1.2]{gogolevhertz} to get that the conjugating homeomorphisms are actually smooth.